htgithub194/mtt_test/README.md

 ### Problem 2

-* To detect the problem, I do the following step:
+* Because there is no source code.
+To detect the problem, I do the following steps:

     * Dump asm code:
     ```shell
     objdump -d problem2 > asm
     ```
-    * Look in to the dumped asm code, and see that it quite same with problem1.
+    * Look in to the dumped asm code, and see that it's quite same with problem1.

     * Using GDB to place debug break

     * After several tries, I found the bug in function *temp4245*

-    * But I can not do anything to fix it.
-    Asm code is not my strong point.

     ```asm
     000000000001bacf <temp4245>: